Thinking of becoming a photographer - but not sure what licenses or insurance you need to be “official”?

 Here’s a step-by-step guide on how to determine if you need a business license for your photography business:

-If you’ve checked if your state requires a business license and nothing comes up, you could always check with your city or town hall just to verify it.
+If you’ve checked if your state requires a business license and nothing comes up, it doesn't mean that you don't need a license.
+It never hurts to double check-- you can always check with your city or town hall to verify that's the case.
+If it's possible, we recommend getting a confirmation either way in writing.

 Once you’ve applied for your business license, we recommend shifting gears and looking for photography business insurance.